NMBU-Data-Science/imskaper/README.md

-# Biorad
+# imskaper

 This project consists of two separate tools, one for radiomics feature extractions, and the second tool is for running experiments with different feature selection algorithms with various classifiers.

 1. [ Getting Started ](#getting-started)

     1.1. [ Prerequisites ](#prerequisites)

     1.2. [ Installation ](#installing)
 2. [ Features Extraction ](#features-extraction)
 3. [ Features selection and classifications ](#features-selection-and-classifications)